Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Georgia Power’s Net Billing program offers solar homeowners a way to receive credit for excess electricity their systems produce.
-Unlike traditional net metering, this program doesn’t provide a one-to-one credit for exported energy.
-Instead, when your solar panels generate electricity that you use immediately in your home, you avoid purchasing that power at retail rates.
-Any excess electricity that flows back to the grid earns you a credit at a lower, fixed rate.
+Georgia Power’s Net Billing program allows homeowners with solar panels to receive credits for excess electricity they send back to the grid.
+Unlike traditional net metering, this program doesn’t provide a 1:1 credit for exported power.
+Instead, any solar energy you use directly in your home saves you money at the full retail electricity rate, while excess energy exported to the grid earns credits at a lower rate.

 Ready to start saving with solar?